Harakiri (1962 film)

 Harakiri (切腹, Seppuku) is a 1962 Japanese jidaigeki film directed by Masaki Kobayashi.
 The story takes place between 1619 and 1630 during the Edo period and the rule of the Tokugawa shogunate.
 It tells the story of the rōnin Hanshirō Tsugumo, who requests to commit seppuku (harakiri) within the manor of a local feudal lord, using the opportunity to explain the events that drove him to ask for death before an audience of samurai.
-The film continues to receive critical acclaim, often considered one of the best samurai pictures ever made.
+The film continues to receive critical acclaim, often considered one of the greatest films of all time.

 Plot

 The film takes place in Edo in the year 1630.
-A rōnin called Tsugumo Hanshirō arrives at the estate of the Iyi Clan and says that he wishes to commit seppuku within the courtyard of the palace.
-To deter him, Saitō Kageyu, the daimyō's senior counselor, tells Hanshirō the story of another rōnin, Chijiiwa Motome—formerly of the same clan as Hanshirō.
+A rōnin called Tsugumo Hanshirō arrives at the estate of the Iyi clan and says that he wishes to commit seppuku within the courtyard of the palace.
+To deter him, Saitō Kageyu, the daimyōs senior counselor, tells Hanshirō the story of another rōnin, Chijiiwa Motome — formerly of the same clan as Hanshirō.

 Saitō scornfully recalls the practice of rōnin requesting the chance to commit seppuku on the clan's land, but in fact hoping to be turned away and given alms.
 Motome had arrived at the palace a few months earlier and made the same request as Hanshirō.
 Infuriated by the rising number of "suicide bluffs", the three most senior samurai of the clan—Yazaki Hayato, Kawabe Umenosuke, and Omodaka Hikokuro—persuaded Saitō to force Motome to follow through and kill himself, ignoring his request for a couple of days delay.
 Upon examining Motome's swords, his blades were found to be made of bamboo.
 Enraged that any samurai would "pawn his soul", the House of Iyi forced Motome to disembowel himself with his own bamboo blade, making his death slow, agonizingly painful, and deeply humiliating.

 Despite this warning, Hanshirō insists that he has never heard of Motome and says that he is sincere in wanting to commit seppuku.
 Just as the ceremony is about to begin, Hanshirō is asked to name the samurai who shall behead him when the ritual is complete.
 To the shock of Saitō and the Iyi retainers, Hanshirō successively names Hayato, Umenosuke, and Hikokuro — the three samurai who coerced the suicide of Motome.
 When messengers are dispatched to summon them, all three decline to come, with each claiming to be too ill to attend.